menu 1

 PressureTrace is warranted against all defects.
 If you suspect your system is not working properly email RSI using the links below.
 For more information about our warrantee policies, click here.

-Module Wire Damage - Some users are bending the module cable with sufficient force to break shielding and internal wires.
+Strain Gage Cable Damage - Bending the strain gage cable with sufficient force to break shielding and internal wires or damaging the cable with recoil because it has not been properly secured to the rifle will cause the system to no longer calibrate so it says "waiting for shot".
 The low capacitance cable is fabricated from quality material and will last indefinitely if it is not abused.
 When stowing PressureTrace, coil the cable loosely.
 Do not put kinks or sharp bends in the cable.
-If you have damaged the module cable contact RSI for repairs.
+If you have damaged the module cable replacements are available on-line.

 Launch the PT software with the module connected to your PC and the test gage on the end of the gage cable.
 Push "shoot" and confirm the module calibrates.
 Click "End Shots".
 Select the "About PressureTrace" item under the help menu.
-A window should open with a description of the module; it's firmware, etc. Click the "tech info" button.
+A window should open with a description of the module; its firmware, etc. Click the "tech info" button.
 The window that opens should look something like this.
 The numbers will vary slightly for each module but should be close to this example.
-Most importantly the unit gain should be within the range of 800 and 1400, If the unit gain is not within this range or and of the top five items are not close to these, your module will need to be re calibrated.
+Most importantly the unit gain should be within the range of 800 and 1400, If the unit gain is not within this range or the top five items are not close to these, contact RSI.

 General Tips